7min read

 Communicate and reach out

 When the whole office suddenly starts working from home, you’re cutting off a lot of the casual social interactions you’re used to having throughout the day that helps you feel less lonely and break up the working day.
 We would encourage you to take a virtual video coffee break with your colleagues as and when you can, this will help combat isolation and help with working from home.
-Lots of us are feeling anxious and uncertain right now, and suddenly being isolated at home can amplify these feelings.
 Don’t hesitate to reach out to a colleague just to ask how they’re doing.

 However you approach this, it is important to enjoy the time you have with your children.
 We understand that this is not always easy to do but the smallest changes can make the world of difference.
 Spending time with your children can help your family relationships become stronger and develop tighter bonds.